j3rrywan9/scala-notes/sbt_reference_manual.md

 In `build.sbt` DSL, we use `.value` method to express the dependency to another task or setting.
 The `value` method is special and may only be called in the argument to `:=` (or, `+=` or `++=`, which we'll see later).

+#### Inspecting the task

+This is how sbt knows which tasks depend on which other tasks.

+When you type `compile` sbt automatically performs an `update`, for example.
+It Just Works because the values required as inputs to the `compile` computation require sbt to do the `update` computation first.

+In this way, all build dependencies in sbt are *automatic* rather than explicitly declared.
+If you use a key's value in another computation, then the computation depends on that key.

+#### Defining a task that depends on other settings

+#### Defining a setting that depends on other settings

+In terms of the execution timing, we can think of the settings as a special tasks that evaluate during loading time.

 ### Scopes